MostroP2P/mostro/docs/new_order.md

 - kind: `Sell` or `Buy`
 - status: Is always `Pending` when creating a new order
 - amount: 0 for when we want to sell with at market price, otherwise the amount in satoshis
-- master_seller_pubkey: Real user's pubkey, we use this when the message was sent from an ephemeral key
+- pubkey: Real user's pubkey, we use this when the message was sent from an ephemeral key
 - created_at: No need to send the correct unix timestamp, Mostro will replace it with the current time

 ## Confirmation message